 We believe that the Bible is the true Word of God (Romans 3:2).
 The different books of the Bible were written by men who wrote by the inspiration of the Holy Spirit (2 Peter 1:21, 3:2).
 Because the Bible is the Word of God, it is completely true and reliable (Numbers 23:19).
 The Bible is God’s final word in all matters of life and faith.
 Therefore, we are forbidden to add to its teachings or ignore some of them (Galatians 1:8).
 The Bible is a great blessing to us, because without it we would never know that we have been saved—we would only know death (2 Timothy 3:15).

-As Lutherans, we confess our faith according to several creeds and confessions.
+As Lutherans, we confess our faith according to the creeds and confessions contained in the Book of Concord.
 We don’t believe these are superior to the Bible, or that they are also God’s inspired Word.
 However, we do believe that these are the proper explanation of the Bible and the Christian Faith.

 In the Bible, God speaks of Himself as three persons (Matthew 28:19) in one God (Deuteronomy 6:4).
 So, when we say that we believe in the Triune God, we mean that we believe that there is one, Triune, God; the Father, the Son, and the Holy Spirit.
 The Father, Son, and Holy Spirit are all equally God.
 God is; eternal (Psalm 90:2), unchangeable (Malachi 3:6), almighty (Genesis 17:1), all-knowing (John 21:17), holy (Leviticus 19:2), loving (1 John 4:8), faithful and just (Deuteronomy 32:4).
 God created all things and still continues to watch over and care for His creation (John 1:3, Psalm 104:14).
 The greatest way God has shown us His love was in sending His Son, Jesus Christ, to save humanity from sin and eternal death (John 3:16-17).